Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/raid/start-raid.md

 ---
-title: Timeout User
+title: Start Raid
-description: Timeout a user
+description: Start a raid
-version: 0.2.4
 parameters:
   - name: User Login
     type: String
     required: true
-    description: Can be a user name or a argument like `%userName%`
+    description: Can be a user name or an argument like `%userName%`
 variables:
   - name: startRaidSuccess
     type: boolean